1. ProTop Knowledge Base

 util/log_xxxx.p The 4GL procedure scans the log file lines.

-“xxxx” being the monitor type, as specified in etc/logmon.cfg above.
+“xxxx” is the monitor type, as specified in etc/logmon.cfg above.

 The syntax of the config files can be different for each monitor type.
-The 4GL procedure (.p) is responsible for implementing the necessary logic to parse these rules and apply an action.
+The 4GL procedure (.p) implements the necessary logic to parse these rules and apply an action.

 For example, here is the default generic text monitor config file, etc/log_text.cfg.
 The only active line in this file is the one that begins 4glerr: